-ABLGI (Rental income) revenue in the first three quarters of 2022 remains stable as compared to the first three quarters of 2021.
+ABLGI (Rental income) revenue in the first of 2022 remains stable as compared to the first half of 2021.
 The revenue generated from the lease of Binondo Suites was approximately ₱2.10 million per quarter.

-Total revenue from property segment recorded in the first three quarters of 2022 increased by 22% or ₱8.4 million compared to the same period of 2021.
+Total revenue from property segment recorded in the first half of 2022 increased by 46.79% or ₱10.55 million compared to the first half of 2021.
 This was mainly due to an increase in monthly rent rate and there were new customers from its lease of Cyberpark Buildings 1 and 2 and Techhub Makati.